jisosomppi/log-analysis/builds/readonlyREST.md

 As mentioned, my knowledge about certs is severely lacking, so I will just follow the steps provided by the source I linked.

+**Step 1: Create the SSL Certificate**
+TLS/SSL works by using a combination of a public certificate and a private key.
+The SSL key is kept secret on the server.
+It is used to encrypt content sent to clients.
+The SSL certificate is publicly shared with anyone requesting the content.
+It can be used to decrypt the content signed by the associated SSL key.

+We can create a self-signed key and certificate pair with OpenSSL in a single command:
+`sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /etc/ssl/private/nginx-selfsigned.key -out /etc/ssl/certs/nginx-selfsigned.crt`
+Lets walk through this command step by step.

+**openssl**:

+**brb, doing some salty stuff first**

+openssl: This is the basic command line tool for creating and managing OpenSSL certificates, keys, and other files.
+req: This subcommand specifies that we want to use X.509 certificate signing request (CSR) management.
+The "X.509" is a public key infrastructure standard that SSL and TLS adheres to for its key and certificate management.
+We want to create a new X.509 cert, so we are using this subcommand.
+-x509: This further modifies the previous subcommand by telling the utility that we want to make a self-signed certificate instead of generating a certificate signing request, as would normally happen.
+-nodes: This tells OpenSSL to skip the option to secure our certificate with a passphrase.
+We need Nginx to be able to read the file, without user intervention, when the server starts up.
+A passphrase would prevent this from happening because we would have to enter it after every restart.
+-days 365: This option sets the length of time that the certificate will be considered valid.
+We set it for one year here.
+-newkey rsa:2048: This specifies that we want to generate a new certificate and a new key at the same time.
+We did not create the key that is required to sign the certificate in a previous step, so we need to create it along with the certificate.
+The rsa:2048 portion tells it to make an RSA key that is 2048 bits long.
+-keyout: This line tells OpenSSL where to place the generated private key file that we are creating.
+-out: This tells OpenSSL where to place the certificate that we are creating.